 · register to become a community member;

 · place an order for any of our products;

 · subscribe to receive our marketing communications;

 · engage with us on social media, such as by following us, liking our posts, commenting on our posts or sending direct messages;

-· (if you are an Ambassador) sign up for (via the community channel), and complete, an Ambassador challenge;
+· (if you are an community member) sign up for (via the community channel), and complete, an community member challenge;

 · contact us by any means including filling out an enquiry form on our website or by sending us an email;